arachyts/daemonsetlink-operator/README.md

 ```

-## Getting Started with raw manifests TL;DR - I only want to install it in my cluster
+## Installing using raw manifests

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/arachyts/daemonsetlink-operator/v0.1.3/dist/install.yaml
 ```

-This will install CRDs, permissions, and create a deployment in `kube-system` namespace.
+This will install CRDs, permissions, and create a deployment in the `kube-system` namespace.

 You can then configure `DaemonSetLink` objects to start tracking specific source-target pairs.
 See examples in [samples](https://github.com/arachyts/daemonsetlink-operator/blob/main/config/samples/operators_v1alpha1_daemonsetlink.yaml)